NVIDIA/TransformerEngine/docs/installation.rst

   pip install git+https://github.com/NVIDIA/TransformerEngine.git@stable

-This will automatically detect any installed deep learning frameworks and build support for them.
-Set `NVTE_FRAMEWORK` in the environment (as a comma-separated list) to explicitly specify which frameworks to support.
+This will automatically detect if any supported deep learning frameworks are installed and build Transformer Engine support for them.
+To explicitly specify frameworks, set the environment variable `NVTE_FRAMEWORK` to a comma-separated list.

 Installation (development build)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^